AdobeDocs/advertising-cloud.en/help/dsp/inventory/deal-id-create.md

        1. Select the advertiser, campaign, and ad type.
 Optionally select an ad status by which to filter the ads.

-       1. From the list of available ads, select the check box next to each ad that will be used for the deal.
+       1. From the list of available ads, select the check box next to each ad to use for the deal.

        1. Click **[!UICONTROL Apply]**.